iaeiou/blue-plankton-2/content/posts/wildlife.md

 That said, my neighbor's cat continues to live an indoor-outdoor cat, and is a stealthy hunter.
 (It's also bob-tailed.)
 It roams this area that's populated with coyote, foxes, and bobats, and seems to hold its own.
 But it does have a sprinkling of tool sheds, barns, garages, and porches to dart under in an emergency.

-(Note: I've seen bobcats and coyotes roaming in daylight.
-They're not just nocturnal.)
+> I've seen bobcats and coyotes roaming during daylight.
+They're not just nocturnal.

 House cats whose outdoor activities have been limited to forays across manicured lawns will probably not survive being let outdoors in New Hampshire.